 When it comes to cars, we’re told the future is autonomous.
 We won’t need to drive.
 Cars will drive themselves and park themselves.
 Cars will pick the kids up from school, and whisk us interstate while we stream Netflix or read a book catch up on sleep.

-For example, US electric car maker Tesla claims its cars are fully capable of driving themselves from your garage to work via school and the supermarket without you having to lift a finger.
+For example, US electric car maker Tesla claims its cars are technically capable of driving themselves from your garage to work via school and the supermarket without you having to lift a finger.
 In America Tesla has already racked up millions of miles of autonomous driving on public roads… and there are videos of people eating cheese and having lightsabre fights while driving to prove it.

 Some Audis can not only drop you at the shops, but also drive themselves into the multi-level carpark and park themselves, waiting to be recalled when you’re ready to go home.